rahulvenugopal/haveyoumetrahul/public/about/index.md

 Hey, Hope you are having a good day.

 I am a `Cognitive Scientist` at the Centre for Consciousness Studies, NIMHANS, and an engineer-turned-neuroscientist.
-With over a decade of experience across `working memory` `neuromodulation` `meditation` and `sleep` research.
+My research spans over a decade across `working memory` `neuromodulation` `meditation` and `sleep` research.
 I enjoy continuous learning in general, reading, good food, and traveling occasionally to observe the changes in the world.
 Recently, I have developed an interest in physical fitness and breath work.